 - Fresh, creative re-imaginings of classics, like PRIDE, PREJUDICE AND OTHER FLAVORS by Sonali Dev, PRIDE by Ibi Zoboi, and THESE VIOLENT DELIGHTS by Chloe Gong.

 - Historical fiction set between the early-nineteenth and mid-twentieth centuries, especially that

-- Diverse POVs/casts that reflect the makeup of the real world and #ownvoices stories of all types.
+- Diverse POVs/casts that reflect the makeup of the real world and #ownvoices stories.

 - In YA fiction – stories where the teen romance serves as a means of support during a difficult time instead of the difficulty itself; historical fiction featuring everyday teens in the midst of challenging events; stories featuring strong sibling dynamics or found/made families.